Twitter

 • Work Experiences.

-All the above areas of learning are part of every pupils learning experiences in Key Stage 3 and 4 across the school year.
+All the above areas of learning are part of every pupils learning experiences across the school year.
 We ensure that all is taught and assessed in the correct proportion and at the appropriate time.

 Putting it into Practice.

-• Skill Curriculum– expansion of the areas of development within PfA.
+• Skills Curriculum – expansion of the three areas of development within PfA.
 These are attitudes, ideas and practical knowledge listed on one curriculum that will enable progress in our PfA documentation.
 Written and prepared by school staff.

-• Progress Reporting– the summary document used to collate individual development in key areas.
+• Progress Reporting – the summary document (AKA ‘Pupil File’) used to collate individual development in key areas.
 It is a key document used by all staff so that each member of staff is clear as to where every pupil is in key areas and where they should be going next.

 In Practice